mjd95/site/content/posts/goodfellow-deep-learning-pt1.md

     - Optimisation algorithms that use the whole dataset are called _batch_ (or _deterministic_) methods
     - Optimisation algorithms that onle use a single example at a time are called _stochastic_ (or _online_) methods
     - Most algorithms used in DL are somewhere in between, and are called _minibatch_ (or sometimes _stochastic_) methods.
 Canonical example: stochastic gradient descent
+  * Picking batch sizes is an art:
+    - There are diminishing returns with very large batches
+    - Low batch sizes (e.g. single sample) seem to help improve generalisation error, but require a small learning rate for stability (as low sample size means large variance in the estimate of the gradient), so this can be very costly
+    - Samples in a batch can easily be parallelised, so you should make use of that.
+But memory becomes a bottleneck for the amount of parallelism
+    - GPU architecture means powers of two are common, anything in the range from $32$ to $256$
+  * Purely first order optimisation methods (i.e., only need the gradient) can get away with batch size in the hundreds, but second order methods (i.e., need the Hessian) need batch sizes a couple of orders of magnitude higher, unsurprisingly
+  * Obviously you have to pick minibatches randomly!
+    - Care might be needed here, e.g. the data might be presented to you in such a way that consecutive samples are correlated with each other
+    - Most implementations of minibatch SGD suffle the data once then proceed in minibatch-sized chunks through the data multiple times.
+The first pass gives an unbiased estimate of the _generalisation_ error, but later passes are not quite unbiased.
+(To see this, just write out the equations.)
+    - The later epochs (passes through the data) are good, at least for a few epochs, as the improvements they make to the training error offset the fact that they are probably increasing the gap between the training error and the test error
+  * As datasets become larger and larger, increasingly ML applications are tending towards using each training sample exactly once.
+When the dataset is very large, overfitting is not an issue; underfitting and computational efficiency are the main concerns

+### Challenges in Neural Network Optimisation

+  * Generally, in DL the optimisation is harder because you're doing non-convex optimisation
+  * One problem (even in the convex case) is _ill conditioning_ of the Hessian:
+    - To second order, a gradient descent step of $\epsilon \mathbf{g}$ adds $$\frac{1}{2} \epsilon \mathbf{g}^{\intercal}} \mathbf{H} \mathbf{g} - \epsilon \mathbf{g}^{\intercal} \mathbf{g}$$
+    - Ill-conditioning is when the first term dominates the second
+  * Newton's method is one way to minimise convex functions with poorly conditioned Hessians, but can't be directly applied in the non-convex NN case
+  * In convex optimisation, a local minimimum is guaranteed to be a global minimum.
+However, for non-convex (in particular NN) problems, there are generally many local minima.
+But just picking one isn't too bad
+  * _Model identifiability_: a model is said to be identifiable if a sufficiently large training set can rule out all but one setting of a model's parameters.
+DL models with many latent variables obviously do not have this property.
+We can take advantage of _weight space symmetry_ to generate counterexamples, but depending on whether we've imposed additional regularisation or not there could be a bunch of other ways of generating coutnterexamples
+  * Equivalent local minima (like the above examples) are fine: the cost is still the same.
+The problem is if you end up in a local minimum which has a much higher cost than the global (or some other local) minimum
+  * Can construct networks which have these bad local minima.
+There is research on whether real, practical networks do have them, but generally people think not
+  * Another problem is saddle points.
+In higher dimensions, saddle points are much more likely than minima (think of Hessian with positive or negative eigenvalues; in high dimensional space, a mixture of positive and negative is much more likely then all positive)
+  * Interestingly, for many random functions, if a critical point has low cost then it is more likely to be a local minimum (and of course vice versa for maxima).
+There are various results trying to fit simple neural networks in to this class of random functions, but nothing definitive
+  * Despite the proliferation of saddle points in high dimension, even first order (gradient-only) methods seem to do fine in practice, with SGD espacing the saddle points
+  * Saddle points are an issue for Newton's method.
+Dauphin _et al_ introduced a _saddle free Newton method_ to get around this
+  * Large regions of near-flat gradient are a genuine problem.
+In the non-convex case, you can just get stuck in a flat region of high cost, and that isn't good